mindspore-ai/mindspore/model_zoo/official/cv/mobilenetv2_quant/Readme.md

 ├── mobileNetv2_quant
   ├── Readme.md     # descriptions about MobileNetV2-Quant
   ├── scripts
-  │   ├──run_train.sh   # shell script for train on Ascend
-  │   ├──run_infer.sh    # shell script for evaluation on Ascend
-  ├── src
+  │   ├──run_train.sh    # shell script for train on Ascend or GPU │   ├──run_infer.sh    # shell script for evaluation on Ascend or GPU │   ├──run_lsq_train.sh    # shell script for train (using the LEARNED_SCALE optimize option) on Ascend or GPU │   ├──run_lsq_infer.sh    # shell script for evaluation (using the LEARNED_SCALE optimize option) on Ascend or GPU ├── src
   │   ├──config.py      # parameter configuration
   │   ├──dataset.py     # creating dataset